South Sudan Appeal

 Appeal highlights

-- South Sudan is going through the worst humanitarian crisis since its independence in 2011, and children are affected most deeply.
-In 2022, conflict, persistent and unprecedented flooding, disease outbreaks and food and nutrition insecurity continued to compound the complex, chronic needs of the most vulnerable, especially children, leaving 8.9 million people, including 4.7 million children, 2.1 million women and 1.3 million people with disabilities in need of assistance.
+- South Sudan is going through the worst humanitarian crisis since independence in 2011, and children are the most affected.
+In late 2022 toward the new year, conflict persistent and unprecedented flooding, disease outbreaks, and food and nutrition insecurity continued to compound the complex, chronic needs of the most vulnerable, especially children, leaving 9.4 million people, including 5 million children, 2.3 million women and 1.4 million people with disabilities in need of assistance in 2023.

-- UNICEF's strategy is to continue strengthening community engagement, localization, feedback and accountability mechanisms and the protection of beneficiaries from sexual exploitation.
+- UNICEF's strategy is to work through implementing partners to ensure field presence, strengthen community engagement, localization, feedback, and accountability mechanisms, and the protection of children and women from sexual exploitation.
 This includes promoting innovations to meet the needs of children and families in an extremely complex humanitarian environment.
 Preparedness actions will adopt a risk-informed and conflict-sensitive approach and a focus on climate resilience.
-The humanitarian strategy is aligned with the inter-agency Humanitarian Response Plan and Cluster priorities and complements development assistance that addresses the structural causes of fragility and vulnerability in the country.
+The humanitarian strategy is aligned with the inter-agency 2023 Humanitarian Response Plan and Cluster priorities and complements development assistance that addresses the structural causes of fragility and vulnerability in the country.

 - The latest Humanitarian Action for Children appeals for South Sudan have been significantly underfunded.
 However, children's humanitarian needs have continued to increase in recent years.
-UNICEF requires US$217.2 million for nutrition, health, WASH, education and protection interventions to meet children's urgent needs in 2023.
+UNICEF requires US$217.2 million for nutrition, health, WASH, education, and protection interventions to meet children's needs in 2023.

 Key planned results for 2023